taotien/termux-scipts/README.md

 # termux-scipts

-A collection of scripts used for termux on Android
+A collection of scripts used for Termux on Android

 All scripts work with termux version 0.75.